BrandonHoeft/fifa-career-mode-db/README.md

 # Entity Relationship Diagram for Flask CRUD app

-This ERD describes the physical data model behind the CRUD app, which is third-normal form.
+This ERD describes the physical data model behind the CRUD app, which is [third-normal form](https://en.wikipedia.org/wiki/Third_normal_form).

+The model tracks players and team stats I play with through each game in their leagues (domestic league, cup, continental tournaments) and seasons.

+I used `mermaid.js`, a javascript based diagramming tool to mock up below.
+Resources for how to [build this ERD](https://mermaid-js.github.io/mermaid/#/entityRelationshipDiagram) and how to [render it in Github](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)

 ```mermaid
 erDiagram